cyberwithmb/Docker-Beginner-Lab/README.md

 Then open `provided/frontend/index.html` in your browser.

 Remember: the real purpose of the repo is to practice creating the Docker setup yourself.
+Give it a shot using resources around the internet, write-ups, etc.

+If you get stuck, feel free to refer to @[the answer sheet](https://github.com/cyberwithmb/Docker-Beginner-Lab/blob/main/DOCKER_ANSWER_SHEET.md)